-This book contains 148 essays on the Bhagavad Gita.
-Each essay is independent containing interpretation of various aspects of the Gita and the seeker can pick any essay randomly.
+This book is a compilation of weekly articles on the Bhagavad Gita.
+Each article is independent containing interpretation of various aspects of the Gita and the seeker can pick any article randomly.

 The Bhagavad Gita deals at the roots of the issues we face in our daily lives whereas we tend to handle them at the level of the shoots.
 These include the transient nature of things, polarities and dualities of the physical world, performing actions without anticipation of fruits of action, being witness, shedding the sense of doership and many more.
 Essentially, it's about what we are than what we do and what we have.